Elias, retiree with low vision, hand tremor, and mild short-term memory loss in Stories of Web Users, How People with Disabilities Use the Web

 Inaccessible CAPTCHA

-Works well: “My banking login sends me a text to with a code to confirm it is me.”
+Works well: “My banking login sends me a text with a simple code to confirm it is me.”

 Text doesn’t reflow